Plastic bag ban: Criticism

 Plastic bag bans can lead to larger black markets in plastic bags.
 Studies show that plastic bag bans can shift people away from using thin plastic bags, but it can also increase the use of unregulated single use paper bags or unregulated thicker plastic bags in areas where these are provided for free.
-Further, the bans can drive significant increases in sales of trash bags because people could no longer reuse their old grocery bags for things like lining small trash cans..
+Further, the bans can drive significant increases in sales of trash bags because people could no longer reuse their old grocery bags for things like lining small trash cans.

+The thicker reusable bags that are intended to replace single-use bags are recyclable.
+However, they require a specific recycling process, which requires that they be disposed of separately from other household recyclable materials.
+An estimated 6% of plastic bags are recycled.
+This can lead to an overall increase in plastic waste from plastic bags.

 The production of some non-plastic bags (e.g. paper, cotton, using virgin plastic such as plastic having thickness of 50 micron) can produce more greenhouse gas emissions than plastic bags, which means that greenhouse gas emissions may increase on net following plastic bag bans.
 Alternatives to plastic bags would need to be reused over a hundred times to make them more environmentally friendly than plastic bags.
 They are also viewed as less sanitary than plastic because they can bring germs from outside the store to high contact volume surfaces like carts and check out stands.

+Consumer reception

+The effectiveness of single use plastic bag regulations, and whether they are adopted in the first place, depends on consumer reception.
+Consumer responses to plastic bag regulations vary across regions and policy types.
+In Kenya, the 2017 plastic bag ban received favorable support from approximately 67% of consumers, who reported increased use of reusable bags and perceived improvements in cleanliness and waste management.
+In contrast, some consumers in the United States have expressed dissatisfaction with restrictions on plastic bags.
+For instance, Kroger's initiative to phase out plastic bags by 2025 faced backlash from shoppers who find the alternatives less durable and practical.